kubedb/docs/docs/guides/percona-xtradb/configuration/using-custom-config.md

 - For standalone server, it looks into `/etc/my.cnf.d/`and `/etc/percona-server.conf.d/` directories.
 Here, KubeDB uses the later one `/etc/percona-server.conf.d/` for custom configurations.
 If configuration file exists, the `mysqld` will use combined startup setting from both `/etc/my.cnf` and `*.cnf` files in `/etc/percona-server.conf.d/` directory.
 This custom configuration will overwrite the existing default one.
 - For cluster, the `mysqld` process looks into `/etc/my.cnf.d/`, and `/etc/percona-xtradb-cluster.conf.d/` directories.
 Here, KubeDB uses the later one `/etc/percona-xtradb-cluster.conf.d/` for custom configurations.
 If any configuration file exists, the `mysqld` will use combined startup settings from both `/etc/my.cnf` and `*.cnf` files in `/etc/percona-xtradb-cluster.conf.d/` directory.
 This custom configuration will overwrite the existing default one.

 At first, you have to create a config file with `.cnf` extension with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
-You have to specify this volume  in `.spec.configSource` section while creating PerconaXtraDB object.
+You have to specify this volume  in `.spec.configSecret` section while creating PerconaXtraDB object.
 KubeDB will mount this volume into the directory (specified above) of the database Pod.

 In this tutorial, we will configure [max_connections](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_connections) and [read_buffer_size](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_read_buffer_size) via a custom config file for a standalone percona server.
 We will use ConfigMap as volume source.